STUDY JAPANESE ONLINE WITH NATIVES HERE

 The good relationship with pets goes far beyond what we know in the West.
 Having a pet in Eastern countries, such as Japan, is more than giving affection and love to the pet, the country is also known for having animals as a cultural and religious symbol.

-breed dogs Shiba Inu, for example, are popular in Japan as a symbol of good luck to owners and locals.
-The breed also known as "Japan's little fox" is one of the oldest and most popular in the East.
-Studies show primitive drawings dating from 300 BC already with the presence of these animals.
-Considered a national treasure of Japan, Shiba Inu dogs are prized for their courage, kindness, daring and kindness.
+Dogs of the breed Shiba Inu, for example, are popular in Japan as a symbol of good luck for the owners and local residents.
+The breed, also known as "日本の小狐 (nippon no kogitsune)" is one of the oldest and most popular in the East.
+Studies show primitive drawings dated from 300 B.C. already featuring these animals.
+Considered a national treasure of Japan, Shiba Inu dogs are appreciated for their courage, gentleness, boldness, and kindness.

-The cat, on the other hand, has as its main symbol the popular Fuku: Lucky Ise: Shimabara Seto: Seto Shimabara: Shimabara (also known as Lucky Cat), a cat culturally famous in Japan for its seated appearance, always with one paw raised.
-It is considered an amulet to attract good luck, protection, happiness, prosperity and health.
+The cat has as its main symbol the popular Maneki Neko (also known as the Gato da Sorte), a culturally famous cat in Japan for its seated appearance, always with one of its paws raised.
+It is considered an amulet to attract good luck, protection, happiness, prosperity, and health.

-The love for animals is so much that, in Yamaguchi Prefecture, there is the Temple of Cats (Unrinji).
-The temple emerged from a local legend that tells the story of a cat that was left in its owner's grave after death.
-The belief still says that the sad meow of the animal only stopped being heard after a monk built the sanctuary in his honor.
-The site displays more than 700 sculptures of felines, and is much visited by believers in pussy loyalty.
+The love for animals is so great that, in Yamaguchi Prefecture, there is the Temple of Cats (Unrinji).
+The temple originated from a local legend that tells the story of a cat that stayed at the grave of its owner after death.
+The belief also states that the cat's sad meowing was only heard until a monk built the sanctuary in its honor.
+The place displays more than 700 feline sculptures and is frequently visited by those who believe in the loyalty of the cats.

 - automatic draft